nodejs/node/doc/api/async_hooks.md

 const server = net.createServer(conn => {
   // Though the resource that caused (or triggered) this callback to
   // be called was that of the new connection.
 Thus the return value
-  // of triggerId() is the id of "conn". async_hooks.triggerId();
+  // of triggerId() is the ID of "conn". async_hooks.triggerId();

 }).listen(port, () => {
   // Even though all callbacks passed to .listen() are wrapped in a nextTick()
   // the callback itself exists because the call to the server's .listen()
   // was made.
-So the return value would be the id of the server. async_hooks.triggerId();
+So the return value would be the ID of the server. async_hooks.triggerId();
 });
 ```